Gravito-electromagnetic analogies: The formal analogy between gravitational tidal tensors and electromagnetic fields

-An interesting aspect of this formulation of gravitational radiation, contrasting with the more usual approaches in the literature, e.g. \cite{General Relativity,Gravitation,Gravitation and Inertia,CordaTidalTensors} --- which consist of equations for the propagation of gauge fields (the components of the metric tensor), having no local physical significance (only their second derivatives may be related to physically measurable quantities, see in this respect \cite{HawkingAPJ1966}) --- is that Eqs.~(\ref{tab:MatteMaxwell}.5b)-(\ref{tab:MatteMaxwell}.6b) are equations for the propagation of \emph{tensors of physical forces,} with direct translation in physical effects -- the relative acceleration of two neighboring test particles via geodesic deviation equation (\ref{analogy}.1b), and the force on a spinning test particle, via Mathisson-Papapetrou-Pirani Eq.~(\ref{analogy}.2b), or the relative precession of two nearby gyroscopes, via Eq.~(\ref{eq:RelPrecGrav}).
-The latter effects come from the {}``magnetic part'' (i.e., involving $\mathbb{H}_{\alpha\beta}$) of the radiation, little-studied in comparison to its electric counterpart; its role, in equal footing with the electric part, is made explicit in this formulation --- they are both essential for the existence of gravitational waves, as pair of mutually inducing fields is needed.
-It yields a simple and intuitive description of the interaction of a gravitational wave with a pole-dipole spinning particle, as a coupling of the wave equation (\ref{tab:MatteMaxwell}.6b)
+An interesting aspect of this formulation of gravitational radiation, contrasting with the more usual approaches in the literature, e.g. \cite{General Relativity,Gravitation,Gravitation and Inertia,CordaTidalTensors} --- which consist of equations for the propagation of gauge fields (the components of the metric tensor), having no local physical significance (only their second derivatives may be related to physically measurable quantities, see in this respect \cite{HawkingAPJ1966}) --- is that Eqs.~(\ref{tab:MatteMaxwell}.5b)-(\ref{tab:MatteMaxwell}.6b) are equations for the propagation of \emph{tensors of physical forces,} with direct translation in physical effects: the relative acceleration of two neighboring test particles via geodesic deviation equation (\ref{analogy}.1b) of Table \ref{analogy}, the force on a spinning test particle, via Mathisson-Papapetrou-Pirani Eq.~(\ref{analogy}.2b), or the relative precession of two nearby gyroscopes, via Eqs.~(\ref{eq:RelPrecGrav0})-(\ref{eq:RelPrecGrav}).